Goorakh/RiskOfChaos/README.md

 * Superhot: Time moves when players move
 * Gupscare: Spawns a Gup above every player
 * Roll Credits: Starts the game credits
+* Aspect Roulette: Randomly switches the elite aspect of all non-player characters
 * Unscrap Random Item: Converts a random stack of scrap into a random item of the same tier
 * Disable Procs: Disables all proc effects.
 Lasts 45 seconds
 * Item Magnet: All pickups move towards players.
 Lasts 90 seconds